LumaDevelopment/pypiactl/README.md

 ### Dedicated IP management

-Finally, the user can manager dedicated IPs using the library.
+Finally, the user can manage dedicated IPs using the library.
 The user can provide their token through two different means.

 The first is by writing their token in a text file like so: